 - "Amendment" means a written document issued by the State and signed by the Contractor which alters the Contract Documents and identifies the following: (1) a change in the Services; (2) a change in Contract Amount; (3) a change in time allotted for performance; and/or (4) an adjustment to the Agreement terms. - "Confidential Information" means trade secrets, financial, statistical, personnel, technical, and other Data and information relating to the State's business or the business of its constituents.
-Confidential Information does not include (i) information that is already known by the receiving party, free of obligation of confidentiality to the disclosing party; (ii) information that becomes generally available to the public, other than as a result of disclosure by the receiving party in breach of this Agreement; (iii) information that is independently developed by the receiving party without reference to the Confidential Information; and (iv) information that the receiving party rightfully obtains from a Third Party free of the obligation of confidentiality to the disclosing party. - "Contract" or "Contract Documents" constitute the entire integrated agreement between the State and the Contractor, as attached to and incorporated by a fully executed State Standard Agreement form.
+Confidential Information does not include (i) information that is already known by the receiving party, free of obligation of confidentiality to the disclosing party; (ii) information that becomes generally available to the public, other than as a result of disclosure by the receiving party in breach of this Agreement; (iii) information that is independently developed by the receiving party without reference to the Confidential Information; and (iv) information that the receiving party rightfully obtains from a Third Party free of the obligation of confidentiality to the disclosing party. - "Conflict Children" means child clients who cannot be represented by contracted minors' counsel, Children's Law Center of Los Angeles, due to an actual conflict. - "Contract" or "Contract Documents" mean(s) the entire integrated agreement between the State and the Contractor, as attached to and incorporated by a fully executed State Standard Agreement form.
 The terms "Contract" or "Contract Documents" may be used interchangeably with the term "Agreement." - "Contract Amount" means the total amount encumbered under this Agreement for any payment by the State to the Contractor for performance of the Work, in accordance with the Contract Documents. - "Contractor" means the individual, association, partnership, firm, company, consultant, corporation, affiliates, or combination thereof, including joint ventures, contracting with the State to perform the Services.
-The Contractor is one of the parties to this Agreement. - "Court" means the Superior Court of California, County of Marin. - "Data" has the meaning set forth in paragraph A.12. - "Force Majeure" means a delay that prevents the timely performance of any obligation because such delay or failure to perform was unforeseeable and beyond the control of the party that failed to perform.
-Acts of Force Majeure include, but are not limited to: - Acts of God or the public enemy;
+The Contractor is one of the parties to this Agreement. - "Court" means the Superior Court of California, County of Los Angeles. - "Data" has the meaning set forth in paragraph A.13.

-- Acts or omissions of any government entity; - Fire or other casualty for which a party is not responsible; - Quarantine or epidemic; - Strike or defensive lockout; and, - Unusually severe weather conditions. - "Services" means the services to be performed by the Contractor pursuant to this Agreement, as set forth in Exhibit D. - "State" as used in this Agreement means the Judicial Council of California, Administrative Office of the Courts (which may also be referred to as the "AOC"). - "State Standard Agreement" means the form used by the State to enter into agreements with other parties. - "Subcontractor" shall mean an individual, firm, partnership, or corporation having a contract, purchase order, or agreement with the Contractor, or with any Subcontractor of any tier for the performance of any part of the Agreement. - "Third Party" refers to any individual, association, partnership, firm, company, corporation, consultant, Subcontractor, or combination thereof, including joint ventures, other than the State or the Contractor, which is not a party to this Agreement.
+- "Force Majeure" means a delay that prevents the timely performance of any obligation because such delay or failure to perform was unforeseeable and beyond the control of the party that failed to perform.
+Acts of Force Majeure include, but are not limited to: - Acts of God or the public enemy; - Acts or omissions of any government entity; - Fire or other casualty for which a party is not responsible; - Quarantine or epidemic; - Strike or defensive lockout; and. - Unusually severe weather conditions. - "Services" means the services to be performed by the Contractor pursuant to this Agreement, as set forth in Exhibit D. - "State" as used in this Agreement means the State of California acting through the Judicial Council of California, Administrative Office of the Courts (which may also be referred to as the "AOC"). - "State Standard Agreement" means the form used by the State to enter into agreements with other parties. - "Subcontractor" shall mean an individual, firm, partnership, or corporation having a contract, purchase order, or agreement with the Contractor, or with any Subcontractor of any tier for the performance of any part of the Agreement. - "Third Party" refers to any individual, association, partnership, firm, company, corporation, consultant, Subcontractor, or combination thereof, including joint ventures, other than the State or the Contractor, which is not a party to this Agreement.